Age and parity highest risk for pelvic floor dysfunction

 – perineal body <3cm, for every 1cm increase 32% reduction in sphincter injury

 – more than 30 degree defect in sphincter integrity on ultrasound findings, this defect could be either due to secondary breakdown of the repair or undetected sphincter injury during delivery.

 – Less than 20mmHg incremental pressure during manometric testing, that is the patient is unable to generate pressure more than 20mmHg above the resting pressure during squeeze

 Patients who have any of the above risk factors will be discouraged from having future vaginal delivery as studies have shown that this cohort of patients are at highest risk of future pelvic floor dysfunction.

 It is important to appreciate that even if one does not score on any of the above risk factors, it does not necessarily mean that your pelvic floor is perfect.
-Most of the women with faecal incontinence that I see in my practice are women are post-menopausal, this is a particular precarious time in women’s life and can result in unmasking of symptoms from previous obstetric trauma.
+Most of the women with faecal incontinence that I see in my practice are post-menopausal women, this is a particularly precarious time in a woman’s life and may result in unmasking of symptoms from previous obstetric trauma.

 The mode of delivery for your baby is ultimately your choice and we are here to help you make that choice with more information!
 Please consult your colorectal surgeon and obstetrician if you have had a sphincter injury or if you have any concerns.